linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/04 Macroeconomic Policy Open Economy.md

 levels require relatively large transaction balances which for a given money supply can only be drawn out of speculative balances by a relatively high interest rate.

-4.6 DERIVATION OF THE BP SCHEDULE FOR AN OPEN ECONOMY
+## 4.6 Derivation of the BP Schedule for an Open Economy

 Te balance of payments schedule shows di$erent combinations of rates of interest and income that are